 ✅ Easy to incorporate into any routine

-Thanks to its elegant texture and nice blend of hydrating/soothing ingredients, it’s a formula that will work for all skin types.
+I’m a fan of the elegant texture and nice blend of hydrating/soothing ingredients, and I can see this being a formula that will work for all skin types.
 It also layers well under/over other products – no issues with pilling here!

 ✅ Helps fade PIH and subtly brighten skin tone

-Don’t expect drastic skin brightening results with this one, but with continued use I did notice that my skin tone looked a bit less dull.
-I also noticed that pimple scars tend to fade quicker, but again, don’t expect overnight miracles here.
+Don’t expect drastic skin brightening results with this one, but with continued use I noticed that my skin tone looked a little brighter and acne scars faded a little quicker.
+But again, don’t expect overnight miracles here.

-❌ Failed product claim: does not work on stubborn dark spots
+❌ Does not work on stubborn dark spots